jidongbsu/cs452-device-driver/README.md

 ## Functions You Need to Implement

-Here are the prototypes of the functions that your driver would need to implement - in toyota.c and toyota.h.
+Here are the prototypes of the functions that your driver would need to implement in toyota.c.

 ```c
 static int toyota_open (struct inode *inode, struct file *filp);